cliosight/Docs/README.md

 Similarly, other important considerations may include:
 1. Handling time conflicting meetings
 2. Acknowledgement from attendees
-3. Tracking those who attended the meeting
+3. Tracking who all attended the meeting
+4. Keeping an account of the highlights
-4. Meeting summary in follow up email
+5. Meeting summary in follow up email
-5. Taking care of time zone differences while scheduling a meeting
+6. Taking care of time zone differences while scheduling a meeting

 The forms created are given below: